 There’s no terracotta here at Balla.
 No amphora jugs, no rustic Italian landscapes.
 No, instead you’ll find yourself in a room where enormous glass windows open out onto Pyrmont Bay with sparkling city views and cool water breezes.
-Stefano Manfredi’s Italian restaurant is a slick room with a 60s Italian movie vibe including white booths, vintage spotlights, bleached wood floors and a long bar out the front.
+This Italian restaurant is a slick room with a 60s Italian movie vibe including white booths, vintage spotlights, bleached wood floors and a long bar out the front.

 Start your meal with grilled cauliflower coupled with truffle Pecorino, cured egg yolk and macadamia or maybe a plate of deliciously seared scallops with celeriac purée and 'nduja crumbs.
 Or maybe try a selection of the house-cured salumi - you can see the meats curing in their little glass cabinet at the front of the restaurant.
 Move on through to the dining room for the likes of the incredibly restorative potato gnocchi with pork shoulder ragu.